-We will incorporate our Ancestral Lands Acknowledgement, Anti-Racism Statement and EDI Statement into our organization’s Bylaws and publish them on our website.
-They will be distributed to all cast and crew members prior to the first rehearsal of each show.
+We will incorporate our Anti-Racism Statement and EDI Statement into our organization’s Bylaws and publish them on our website.
+They are distributed to all cast and crew members prior to the first rehearsal of each show.
 They will be reviewed, discussed and updated as necessary at the first Board meeting and staff meeting of each new season.
-They will also be included in the “welcome packets” for guest artists.
+They are included in the “welcome packets” for guest artists.

 We are committed to building and deepening relationships with local BIPOC artists, and to expanding the opportunities for BIPOC Writers, Directors, Designers and Production Staff members.